A Random-Effects Approach to Generalized Linear Mixed Model Analysis of Incomplete Longitudinal Data: Discussion

 On the other hand, we showed that there is nothing one could do for the missing responses, even if the latter are replaced by their empirically best predictor based on the observed data (the CCPE approach).
 In fact, we have explored another approach, in which the missing responses are substituted by bootstrapped data sampled parametrically based on parameters estimated by the observed data.
 Once again, our simulation results showed no gain over the CCE.

-This raises a question about whether CCE is indeed the best one can do.
-We believe it is as long as one is considering the LMM, which is a model conditional on the covariates, $X$, and all the inferential measures, especially the variance, is conditional on $X$.
-To see this, recall the notation $y_{\rm o}$, $y_{\rm m}$, $X_{\rm o}$ and $X_{\rm m}$ (see Section 3).
-The CCE is based on completing $X_{\rm o}$, and fitting the LMM (\ref{eq:sub_LMM_o}).
-On the other hand, $y_{\rm m}$ is missing.
-But what about $X_{\rm m}$?
+This raises a question on whether CCE is indeed the best one can do.
+We believe it is as long as the analysis is based on a GLMM, which is a model conditional on the covariates, $X$, and all the inferential measures, especially the variance, are also conditional on $X$.
+Recall the notation $y_{\rm o}$, $y_{\rm m}$, $X_{\rm o}$ and $X_{\rm m}$ (see Section 3).
+The CCE is based on completing $X_{\rm o}$, and fitting the LMM, (\ref{eq:sub_LMM_o}).
+On the other hand, $y_{\rm m}$ is missing, but what about $X_{\rm m}$?
 There may still be observed components in $X_{\rm m}$, which could provide additional information.
-Our take on this is that, as long as estimation of $\beta$ is concerned, the useful information should be regarding the relationship between $X$ and $y$.
+Our take on this is that, as long as the estimation of $\beta$ is concerned, the useful information should be regarding the relationship between $X$ and $y$.
 If the $y$ part is missing, the $X$ part is not relevant even if it is observed.
-However, (the observed part of) $X_{\rm m}$ can still provide additional information if a marginal model is considered, in which both $X$ and $y$ are considered random observations, and the inferential measures, such as the variance, is unconditional, that is, not conditional on $X$.
+However, (the observed part of) $X_{\rm m}$ can still provide additional information if a marginal model is considered, in which both $X$ and $y$ are considered random observations, and the inferential measures, such as the variance, is unconditional, taking into account the variation in $X$.

-Finally, the random-effects approach is a ``missing at random (MAR)'' scenario (although not necessarily ``missing completely at random'').
+The proposed random-effects approach is a ``missing at random (MAR)'' scenario (although not necessarily ``missing completely at random'').
 Note that existing imputation-based methods, such as MICE, are also based on the MAR framework.